-Take some time in clearly developing your projects objective(s).
+Take some time to clearly develop the objective of your project (s).
 Use criteria such as number of producers developing a certain skill or a stretch kg/ha production target (eg. increasing from X kg/ha to Y kg/ha).
 There may be more than one objective.
 For example: